pxdro/HRManagement/README.md

   * Connection string uses Windows Authentication
   * No external authentication currently (JWT ready in interceptor)
+  * Used EF 7.0.20 instead of 7.0.11 because it's the most current for .net 7
+  * AssemblyInfo on Domain for Tests

 * **Future Improvements**:

-  * Integrate Serilog for structured logging
+  * Optimistic Concurrency: `[Timestamp] RowVersion` properties and 409 Conflict handling to bulk updates
+  * New GetAll method for pagination `Task<ResultDto<PagedResult<EntityReturnDto>>> GetAllAsync(int pageNumber, int pageSize)`
-  * Implement client-side caching strategy or `ngrx-data`
+  * Implement RefreshToken for Auth persistency
   * Add more comprehensive Swagger XML comments
+  * Segregate different environments  (appsettings.Development, Homologation and Production)
-  * Expand optimistic-concurrency to bulk updates
+  * Create docker-compose to host App
+  * Integrate ElasticSearch, Kibana and SqlServer services on docker-compose
+  * Backend `logs` endpoint to receive and store Frontend logs
-  * Add UI theming and responsive layouts using Angular Material
+  * Add more UI Tests for Angular components
+  * Create filter on Data Lists
+  * Sync live data between clients connections with WebSockets

 ---